Grooming with both hands

 Two fingers stretch the skin, while the other grooms it

-If you use two fingers to pull in opposite directions, you can stretch the skin on both sides of your grooming finger's location.
+By using two fingers to pull in opposite directions, you can stretch the skin on both sides of your grooming finger's location.

 Underpinning